jayo78/jayo78.github.io/_posts/2020-07-22-Sandbox-part-2-hooking-engine.md

         LPCWSTR pszModule, LPCSTR pszProcName, LPVOID pDetour, LPVOID *ppOriginal);
 ```

-It takes the module name (DLL) that exports the function we want to hook, the actual function/procedure name, the proxy function (detour) address, and a function pointer which will eventually contain the address of the trampoline.
-This is information we used in part 1 and 2 when installing our own hooks. `MH_CreateHookAPI` first analyzes the function given to it in order to see where the hook should be placed.
+It takes the module name (DLL) that exports the function we want to hook, the actual function/procedure name, the proxy function (detour) address, and a function pointer which will eventually contain the address of the trampoline. `MH_CreateHookAPI` first analyzes the function given to it in order to see where the hook should be placed.
 It then sets up a trampoline function internally within heap space that was previously allocated.
 The function pointer (ppOriginal) will now be populated with the trampoline address. `MH_EnableHook` patches the location found for the hook with a familiar relative jump to the proxy function.

 #### Implementing minhook